-The AP supports eight local access control lists (ACLs) that are based on MAC addresses.
-Each local MAC ACL can contain a total number of 512 MAC addresses.
+The AP supports eight local access control lists (ACLs) that let you control which WiFi clients are allowed access and which WiFi clients are denied access.
+These ACLs are based on MAC addresses, and each local MAC ACL can contain a total number of 512 MAC addresses..